DataDog/datadog-agent/docs/public/components/shared_features/flares.md

 The general idea is to register a callback within your component to be called each time a flare is created.
 This uses [Fx](../fx.md) groups under the hood, but helpers are there to abstract all the complexity.

-Then, migrate the code related to your component's domain from `pkg/flare` to your component and delete it from `pkg/flare` once done.
+Once the callback is created you will have to migrate the code related to your component from `pkg/flare` to your component.

 ## Creating a callback